ekovalchick/read_me_gen/output/README.md

   ## Tests

-  1. Run node index.js
-2. answer the prompts provided in the terminal
-3. go to the output folder to see the readme created
+  Jest test is used for this project. open the integrated terminal, tpye npm run test to see if all 3 tests (text color, shape, shape color) tests succeed.

   ## Questions
   <ul>
   <li> <a href="https://github.com/ekovalchick"> Github Profile </li>
-  <li> <a href="mailto:ekoval@gmail.com"> Email Me </li>
+  <li> <a href="mailto:ekovalchick97@gmail.com"> Email Me </li>
   </ul>